DMSaunders/event-fraud-case-study-public/overview.md

 #### [Deliverable]: Pickled model

-1. Use `cPickle` to serialize your trained model and store it in a file.
+1. Use `pickle` to serialize your trained model and store it in a file.
 This is going to allow you to use the model without retraining it for every prediction, which would be ridiculous.

 ### Step 3: Prediction script

-Take a few raw examples and store them in json or csv format in a file called `test_script_examples` or the like.
+Take a few raw examples and store them in json or csv format in a file called `test_script_examples`.

 #### [Deliverable]: Prediction script